A Complete Guide To The Jewish Ghetto Rome

 Check out Via del Portico d’Ottavia

-This is the main road in the Jewish Ghetto, and is actually the location where one of the old walls ran.
+This is the main road in the Jewish Ghetto, and it is actually where one of the old walls ran.
 It tells the history of this district.
-On one side, you’ll see newer buildings, while on the other you’ll see some of the only buildings of the former Ghetto that are still standing.
+On one side, you’ll see newer buildings, while on the other, you’ll see some of the only buildings of the former Ghetto that are still standing.

-Here there are kosher shops and an abundance of restaurants.
-If you want to go and find somewhere to eat, this is the place to head.
+Here, there are kosher shops and an abundance of restaurants.
+If you want to go and find somewhere to eat, this is the place to go.

 Teatro di Marcello